caddyserver/forwardproxy/README.md

   - **deny all**

   For hostname, you can specify `*.` as a prefix to match domain and subdomains.
-For example, `*.caddyserver.com` will match caddyserver.com, subdomain.caddyserver.com, but not fakecaddyserver.com.
+For example, `*.caddyserver.com` will match `caddyserver.com`, `subdomain.caddyserver.com`, but not `fakecaddyserver.com`.
-  Note that hostname rule, matched early in the chain, will override later IP rules, so it is advised to put IP rules first, unless domains are highly trusted and should override the IP rules.
+  Note that hostname rules, matched early in the chain, will override later IP rules, so it is advised to put IP rules first, unless domains are highly trusted and should override the IP rules.
 Also note that domain-based blacklists are easily circumventable by directly specifying the IP.
   For `allowfile`/`denyfile` directives, syntax is the same, and each entry must be separated by newline.